Medical Student Travel Award

 The Medical Student Travel Award is intended to encourage and support medical students showing a strong interest in the specialty of pathology as a career choice.
-This award provides funding, to cover travel expenses up to $1,200.00, to attend the CAP Annual meeting where awardees will gain valuable insight and critical knowledge from experts regarding the field of pathology and career pathways.
+This award provides funding, to cover travel expenses up to $1,200, to attend the CAP Annual Meeting (Oct.
+19–22, 2024, Las Vegas), where awardees will gain valuable insight and critical knowledge from experts regarding the field of pathology and its career pathways.

-To enhance the awardee’s experience at the Fall Residents Forum and CAP Annual meeting, a Resident Forum Delegate will be assigned to help the awardee:
+To enhance the awardee’s experience at the Fall Residents Forum and CAP Annual Meeting, a Residents Forum Delegate will be assigned to help the awardee:

 - Learn more about the specialty of pathology and residency training programs

 - Broaden their understanding of the pathologist’s role on the health care team

 - Obtain networking opportunities with residents and practicing pathologists to learn more about pursuing and preparing for a career in pathology.

 Medical students actively enrolled in a US-based accredited medical school and possessing a strong interest in the field of pathology are invited to apply.
 All applicants will be considered regardless of age, race, gender, national origin, or religion.

 Applicants should have authorization from their institution to attend the meeting.

 |$1,200||Travel to attend the CAP Annual Meeting, where awardees will gain valuable insight and critical knowledge from experts regarding the field of pathology and career pathways||Medical students||Apply by March 7|